hardikahalpara/pomodoro-timer-desktop-app/readme.md

 npm run make
 ```

-5. You can find your modified setup in same directory under out/make/squirrel.windows/.
+5. You can find your reproduced setup in same directory under out/make/squirrel.windows/.
 Install it and become productive at your work :)